 As for the acceptance rate, it is easily calculated via Vendor Central.

-The Replenishment Out of Stock allows to know for how long (in percentage) a product was out of stock when it should have been available.
-That is, it is active in my product catalog but for one reason or another it is no longer available at Amazon.
+The replenishment out of stock allows you to see how long a product was out of stock when it should have been available.
+For example, it is active in my product catalog but it is no longer available at Amazon.

-This can be due to a delivery problem, an Amazon order that the Vendor could not honor...
-In any case, this indicator is to be taken into account very seriously because it has a direct impact on the visibility of your products (in the short but also long term, to learn more about the effects of stockouts on Amazon it’s here).
+This can be due to a delivery problem, or an Amazon order that the vendor could not honor.
+In any case, this indicator should be taken seriously as stockouts have a direct impact on the visibility of your products.

-This KPI is easily accessible via Vendor Central under the tab: Report / Analytics / Rep OOS.
-It is however complex to compile it, make sure you have the necessary resources to work with the raw data extracted from the Amazon report.
+This KPI is easily accessible via Vendor Central under the tab: report / analytics / replenishment out of stock.
+It is, however, complex to compile, so make sure you have the necessary resources to work with the raw data extracted from the Amazon report.

-Keep an eye on it regularly, 2 to 3 times a week.
+Keep an eye on it regularly, around two to three times a week.

-This KPIs indicates the number of times (in percentage) that a product (in stock) did not get the Buy Box because of its price.
+This KPI indicates the number of times (in percentage) that a product in stock did not get the buy box because of its price.
 This means that Amazon has evaluated a better offer from a Seller and refuses to match the price in order to avoid a profitability deficit.

 Of course the objective is to be equal or close to 0%.
 Above 5%, the situation is considered critical and actions must be taken quickly.

-This KPIs is directly available on Amazon Vendor Central.
+This KPI is directly available on Amazon Vendor Central.

 If there are no major problems on the account, look at this KPIs once or twice a month.

-The Sell out represents the consumer demand, that is what is actually sold by Amazon to its consumers.
-As a Vendor it is important to have access to consumer demand because Amazon will only place POs if the algorithm anticipates sales.
+The sell out represents the consumer demand- what is actually sold by Amazon to its consumers.
+As a vendor it is important to have access to consumer demand because Amazon will only place POs if the algorithm anticipates sales.
 It is up to the vendor to make the product attractive.
-The Sell Out therefore allows you to evaluate Amazon orders in relation to what is selling, to determine how Amazon is positioned.
+The sell out allows you to evaluate Amazon orders in relation to what is selling, to determine how Amazon is positioned.

-Indicator to watch regularly, 3 times a week minimum!
+Indicator to watch regularly, three times a week minimum!

-This KPIs is very important as it allows you to know if Amazon is sourcing from another supplier.
-Take a global view when tracking, if you ever identify a potential problem, look at the ASIN level.
+This KPI allows you to know if Amazon is sourcing from another supplier.
+Take a global view when tracking, if you identify a potential problem, look at the ASIN level.